shirley-pu/andersen/README.md

 ### 64-bit
 Download the .zip file 'java-app-win-64'.
 Extract the files.

+You can click on the curvature.bat file to run the program.

+Alternately:
 Open Command Prompt and type the following commands (Press ENTER after each line).
 ```
 cd Downloads\java-app-win-64